anshu0612/data_engineering/section3_system_design/README.md

 - `Amazon Kinesis Data Stream`: low latency streaming ingestion of the image data from web application and stream of images.
 Kinesis Data Streams can handle records upto 1MB
 - `Amazon Kinesis Data Firehose`: loads streams into S3 Data after applying processing through AWS Lambda
 - `Lambda Function` (Serverless): runs company's provided code for image processing
-- `Amazon Kinesis Data Analytics`: perform real-time analytics on processed image data using SQL and references other data such as customer records
+- `Amazon Kinesis Data Analytics`: performs real-time analytics on processed image data using SQL and references other data such as customer records
 - `S3 Bucket`:
         1) For storing processed images
         2) For recoring failure cases such as error during processing of an image
-        3) For storing some reference data such as customers details Security with IAM policies for role based user access.
+        3) For storing some reference data such as customers details

+   Security with IAM policies for role based user access.
 - `Amazon Glacier`: For archiving the processed image data